Welcome to my website featuring the mechanics of rotation.

 Quantity of motion

 Least action visualized.
-In classical mechanics the work-energy theorem and the principle of least action are mathematically equivalent.
+This article has been superseded by the article Energy-Position equation In classical mechanics the work-energy theorem and the principle of least action are mathematically equivalent.
 The purpose of the article is to demonstrate that with vivid, visual means.

 The Sagnac effect falls in the 'physics of rotation' category, but I present it separately.
 The other articles about the physics of rotation involve only mechanics; the Sagnac effect is a case of wave mechanics; interferometry.
 Much of the Sagnac effect article deals with a very special case of the Sagnac effect: ring laser interferometry.
 The rotation effect that is involved in ring laser interferometry is quantummechanical in nature.